Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 test_dataloader
 ***************

 The current test dataloader of the trainer.
-It shouldn't be changed manually.
+It shouldn't be replaced by another dataloader object.

 .. code-block:: python